6 Cooking Mistakes That Cause Weight GainArticle posted in: Nutrition South Beach DIY

 5. You’re Using Mom’s Recipes

 Sometimes we put blinders on when it comes to our favorite recipes which leads to cooking mistakes.
 You don’t think about how many carbs, calories and grams of sugar are going into a dish if we’re really in the mood for some home-cooked comfort.
 So how can we still make and enjoy the foods we know and love?
 Seek out alternatives wherever possible.
 If you’re making chicken noodle soup, replace the egg noodles with rice or soba noodles.
 If you’re craving spaghetti and meatballs, cook spaghetti squash or whole wheat pasta with meatballs.
-If you want chocolate pie, have a Beach Shack Chocolate Shake with or without a spoonful of peanut butter.
+If you want chocolate pie, have a South Beach Diet Chocolate Shake with or without a spoonful of peanut butter.
 If you can’t get a special dish or dessert out of your mind, however, make it and enjoy a small piece.
 You’re much more likely to stay true to your goals if you allow yourself occasional indulgences.

 6. You’re Heavy on the Salt